About the Test

 Chloride testing measures the level of chloride in the blood or urine.

-Chloride is an electrolyte that is present in body fluids.
+Chloride is an electrolyte present in body fluids.
 Electrolytes are minerals that hold an electrical charge.
-Electrolyte levels are closely linked to the balance of fluids in the body and the pH of body fluids. pH is another way of describing the level of a fluid’s acidity or alkalinity, which is also called acid-base balance.
+Their levels are closely linked to the body’s balance and body fluids’ pH, the level of a fluid’s acidity or alkalinity.
+This is also called acid-base balance.

 The acid-base balance in the body is carefully controlled by the lungs, kidneys, and chemical processes that make up for small changes in the body’s pH.
-If the body is unable to compensate for these changes in pH, an acid-base disorder develops.
+An acid-base disorder develops if the body cannot compensate for these changes in pH.

-Measuring levels of electrolytes like chloride can reflect how well the body is maintaining a healthy acid-base balance.
+Measuring levels of electrolytes like chloride can reflect how well the body maintains a healthy acid-base balance.

-A doctor may order chloride testing of the blood or urine if you are experiencing signs or symptoms that may be caused by an acid-base disorder or a condition affecting the body’s balance of fluids.
+A doctor may order chloride testing of the blood or urine if you are experiencing signs or symptoms caused by an acid-base disorder or a condition affecting the body’s balance of fluids.

 Mild acid-base disorders may have few signs or symptoms.
 More severe acid-base disorders can cause a wide variety of symptoms.
 This is because an appropriate acid-base balance is fundamental to the function of the body’s major systems, including the cardiovascular, nervous, respiratory, and metabolic systems.